python-can-define-radio/sdr-course/classroom_activities/059-Frequency-shift.md

 Try sliding the `sigfreq` slider to 200 thousand.
 You'll see that the frequency you receive is the sum of the two frequencies: `100e6 + 200e3 = 100.2e6`.

-Try a few different combinations of frequencies to make sure you feel solid about the concept.
+This is a fairly significant concept.
+Try a few different combinations of frequencies to make sure you feel comfortable with it.